you got this!

 How do I know what products I should use to deal with my period?

 There are many things to consider when choosing the right products to use including physical and emotional maturity.
 Also, some families or cultures have strong beliefs about what is acceptable, and when.
-Any age or size girl can wear a pad and they come in many absorbencies for different times of day and places in your cycle.
-Tampons may seem a little more intimidating because they are inserted into the vagina but they are a safe option.
-They have a lot of benefits, especially for girls who are more active, especially swimmers.
+Any age or size person can wear a pad and they come in many absorbencies for different times of day and places in your cycle.
+Tampons may seem a little more intimidating because they are inserted into the vagina, but they are a safe option.
+They have a lot of benefits, especially for those who are more active, especially swimmers.
 You may also want to consider a menstrual cup, which, like a tampon, is inserted into the vagina.
 An additional consideration with a cup is the need for a clean water source to rinse it out which can make some school bathrooms a bit challenging.
 We recommend talking to a parent or trusted adult if you have any questions.
-And don’t forget ALL women have to make these choices at some point so you are not alone.
+And don’t forget ALL menstruators have to make these choices at some point, so you are not alone.

 Oh, one more thing.
 It is very important to dispose of these products properly.
 Never flush any of them down any toilet.
 And because they contain blood and other bodily fluids you must wrap each used product well before throwing it in the trash.
 You can use a product wrapper to get you started, but then add an extra layer of toilet paper or tissue.
 Some bathrooms provide little, sanitary bags that can be sealed and tossed in the trash.